DebasmitaBose0/DebAI-chatbot/README.md

 python -m pip install --upgrade streamlit ollama
 ```

-If you prefer not to create a venv, run the `pip install` command in your system Python.
+If you prefer not to use a venv, run the `pip install` commands in your system Python environment.

-## Run the app
+## ▶️ Run the app
-Start the Streamlit app from the project root:
+From the project root run:

 ```powershell
 streamlit run "e:\Chatbot(Infosys)\chatbot.py"
 ```

-Open the local URL printed by Streamlit (usually http://localhost:8501 or 8502).
+Open the Local URL printed by Streamlit (usually `http://localhost:8501` or `8502`). 🖥️

-## Configuration
+## ⚙️ Configuration
-- The model used by the code is defined by the `MODEL` constant at the top of `chatbot.py`.
+- The model used by the app is controlled by the `MODEL` constant at the top of `chatbot.py`.
-  Change it to another model name supported by your Ollama instance if needed.
+  Update this value to point to the model you want running in your Ollama instance.

-## Notes & Troubleshooting
+## 📝 Notes & Troubleshooting
-- If your editor (e.g. VS Code with Pylance) reports "Import 'streamlit' could not be resolved",
+- ❗ If your editor (e.g. VS Code + Pylance) shows "Import 'streamlit' could not be resolved",
-  make sure the editor is using the same Python interpreter where you installed the packages.
+  ensure the editor is using the same Python interpreter where you installed the packages.

-- If `ollama.chat(...)` fails, verify your Ollama server/agent is running and the `ollama` client
+- 🔌 If `ollama.chat(...)` fails, verify your Ollama server is running and the `ollama` client is
-  is configured correctly for your environment.
-The project assumes a local Ollama setup or
+  configured properly.
+The app assumes local access or appropriate client configuration.
-  the client environment is properly authenticated.

-- The project previously included a background SVG (`assets/background.svg`).
-That file has
+- 🗑️ The project previously included a background SVG (`assets/background.svg`).
+That file was
-  been removed on request — the app no longer references it.
-If you want a background
-  or a CSS-based gradient, I can re-add a small CSS snippet or a new asset.
+  removed on request; if you'd like a background or CSS gradient re-added, I can add one.

-## Development notes
+## 🧪 Development notes
-- Conversation state is stored in `st.session_state['messages']` and the streaming buffer is
+- Conversation state is stored in `st.session_state['messages']` and streaming text is accumulated in
-  built in `st.session_state['full_message']` while tokens are being received.
-The code
+  `st.session_state['full_message']` while tokens arrive.
+The final assistant message is appended to
-  appends the final assistant message into the messages list after the streaming completes.
+  the messages list after streaming completes.

-- If you see repeated responses, it may be caused by the model/stream emitting duplicate
+- 🔁 If you observe repeated responses, it may come from duplicate tokens emitted by the model stream.
-  tokens.
-The project contains safeguards that were experimented with; if duplication
-  persists we can reintroduce refined token/message de-duplication strategies.
+  We can reintroduce token/message de-duplication strategies or add logging to inspect the raw stream.

-## Contributing
+## 🤝 Contributing
-If you'd like changes (UI tweaks, logo, theme, robust dedupe, logging, tests), open an issue
-or tell me what to implement next and I will make the edits.
+If you'd like changes (UI tweaks, logo, theme, dedupe logic, logging, tests), open an issue or tell me what to implement next and I will make the edits. 💡

 ---
-Generated: README for the DebAI project.
+Generated: README for the DebAI project. ✨